grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods
 - the [FUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/FUI.h) class allows us to save and restore the parameters state as a text file
 - the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the `soundfile` primitive, and load the described audio resources (typically audio files), by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) (with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file), or [JUCE](https://juce.com) (with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file).
+- the [ValueConverter](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/ValueConverter.h) file contains several mapping classes used to map user interface values (for example a gui slider delivering values between 0 and 1) to Faust values (for example a `vslider` between 20 and 20000) using linear/log/exp scales.
+It also provides classes to handle the `[acc:a b c d e]` and `[gyr:a b c d e]`  [Sensors Control Metadatas](http://localhost:8000/manual/syntax/#sensors-control-metadatas).

 #### Multi-Controller and Synchronization